owlprotocol/solidity-cbor/README.md

 # Solidity CBOR Library

-Concise Binary Object Representation (CBOR) allows data structures and values to be easily represented in a minimal binary format.
+A Solidity library designed to allow for decoding complex data structures in Solidity.
+Think "JSON Parser" but leveraging the Compact Binary Object Representation (CBOR) for more efficiency.

 This library allows for decoding and parsing of CBOR-encoded data.